CBS boss “thrilled with” Survivor; nothing will ever change on Big Brother

 CBS Entertainment President Nina Tassler was asked yesterday during a press conference with TV critics about Survivor and Big Brother, and challenged repeatedly about how the casting and producing on the latter, which led to last summer’s parade of bigotry.

 First, Tassler was asked why “with each subsequent season, the contestants on the show get a little to a lot dumber” and if the network will “be making any changes” or is “crippled by the fact that the ratings are still so good.”
-(I wish I was in the room instead of recovering from awful food poisoning so I could have given that critic a hug.)
+(I wish I was in the room instead of recovering from awful food poisoning so I could have given that critic a hug.
+Update: It was Vulture’s Joe Adalian who asked this and the follow-up question about smarter contestants below.)
 Her reply, according to the official transcript, started with her mentioning her boss’ comments last summer, and continued:

 “I was mortified by the comments that Aaryn made.
 And we also have to look at last summer as this sort of confluence of events between what was going on with Trayvon Martin, obviously with Paula Deen.
 It was this extraordinary series of events that were dominating the news waves.

-First, it’s kind of unbelievable how she tries to basically blame it on Trayvon Martin and Paula Deen.
-If anything, what those stories did were start a national conversation into which the dimwits she cast were inadvertently injected.
+First, it’s unbelievable how she blames it on Trayvon Martin and Paula Deen—and pathetic and offensive.
+If anything, what those stories did were start a national conversation into which the dimwits she cast were injected.
 After all, the national media has ignored Big Brother’s racism and bigotry for many years.
-It’s kind of like saying, “Oh, you all wouldn’t have paid bigotry this any attention had you not already been talking about that kid who got killed.”
+That’s kind of like saying, “Oh, you all wouldn’t have paid bigotry this any attention had you not already been talking about that kid who got killed.”

 And please, I am so tired of the “social experiment” spin that it makes me want to puke, and I really don’t want to blow any more chunks this week or decade.
 You can have a social experiment with smart people, and you can even honestly and ethically edit a cast of morons.
 The show does neither.

 Someone—amazingly—confronted her on the way Aaryn was actually scapegoated as the only person who made bigoted remarks, and asked about the show’s history “of concealing the bigotry of particularly the white contestants.” and “why the show didn’t offer a more even picture.”
-(Another person I want to hug.)
+(Another person I want to hug.
+Update: That was NPR TV critic Eric Deggans.)
 Nina’s reply:

 …”when conversation makes its way into story, that is when it makes it to air.
 I think that the producers handled it responsibly.
 It is about story.
 It is a social experiment.
 And people sort of take that into account when they’re watching Big Brother.
 But I did feel that the producers handled it well.
 And as I said before, it’s when those comments becomes story, that is when it makes it to air.”